gnieboer/GNURadio_Windows_Build_Scripts/README.md

 3- This has been tested with a B200 UHD, a hackRF, and an RTL-SDR.
 Other device drivers have not been phyiscally verified to work.
 If you own one, please let me know if you had success.

-4- In the event of issues, I highly recommend [Dependency Walker](https://www.dependencywalker.com/) to troubleshoot what libraries are linked to what.
+4- In the event of issues, I highly recommend [Dependency Walker](https://www.dependencywalker.com/) or similar to troubleshoot what libraries are linked to what.

 5- If your connection is spotty, you may get partially downloaded packages which cause build failures.
 To correct, DELETE the suspect package from the /packages directory so it will retry the download.

-6- The following devices are NOT currently supported: FCD Pro+, RFSPACE, MiriSDR, SoapySDR, SDRPlay
+6- The following devices are NOT currently supported: FCD Pro+, RFSPACE, MiriSDR, SDRPlay, freeSRP

 7- CMake 3.13 is the only version currently supported, though versions after 3.5 may be successful; older versions have been reported to have issues detecting the custom python install when at the BuildGNURadio step.